Disney Has a Secret. Ron DeSantis May Be Uncovering It.

-For more than 50 years, in the middle of central Florida, a vast tract of former marshland has existed virtually outside of government control.
+For more than 50 years, in the middle of central Florida, a vast tract of former marshland has existed virtually outside government control.
 A small vein of water winds down the western edge, trickling south to feed the headwaters of the Everglades.
 Unincorporated lands exist along the southern border.
-And smack dab in the middle, sits Disney World.
+And smack-dab in the middle sits Disney World.

-This land (formerly known as the Reedy Creek Improvement District) is the prize that Florida Gov. Ron DeSantis has moved to wrest out of Disney’s control—and that the Disney company has endeavored to protect, first with a legal clause that invokes “the last survivor of the descendants of King Charles III” (yes, really) and last week, with a troubling lawsuit.
+This land (formerly known as the Reedy Creek Improvement District) is the prize that Florida Gov. Ron DeSantis has moved to wrest from Disney’s control—and that the Disney Company has endeavored to protect, first with a legal clause that invokes “the last survivor of the descendants of King Charles III” (yes, really) and, last week, with a troubling lawsuit.

-This Experimental Prototype Community of Tomorrow (EPCOT, for short) is not the Epcot park we know today, though the amusement park shares the idealized planned city’s (now nostalgic) futurism.
-The EPCOT that was never built was meant to be a real town—and for that to become realized, the Walt Disney company needed the authority to develop and run a town.
-So Florida granted Disney the right to do everything it needed to make that happen, including control zoning and regulations and offer public services.
-Walt Disney’s death is cited as the reason that the city never came to be, but the Disney company’s hold on zoning, regulations and public services remained.
+This Experimental Prototype Community of Tomorrow—EPCOT for short—is not the Epcot park we know today, though the amusement park shares the idealized planned city’s (now nostalgic) futurism.
+The EPCOT that was never built was meant to be a real town—and for that to become realized, the Walt Disney Company needed the authority to develop and run a town.
+So, Florida granted Disney the right to do everything it needed to make that happen, including controlling zoning and regulations and offering public services.
+Walt Disney’s death is cited as the reason the city never came to be, but the Disney Company’s hold on zoning, regulations, and public services remained.

 That’s Disney’s story, anyway.
 Richard Foglesong, a former professor at Rollins College and author of Married to the Mouse: Walt Disney World and Orlando, says it’s a fabrication.